Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Experiments

 \subsection{Real-world CHD Transfer}

 Congenital heart disease (CHD) is the most prevalent congenital disability and the primary cause of death in newborns.
 The clinical diagnosis is usually based on the selected keyframes from the five-view echocardiogram videos.
-We collect a multi-center dataset of five-view echocardiograms of 1,600 labeled source subjects (L0-L4 levels) from Beijing Children's Hospital and 800 unlabeled target subjects from the Harvard Medical School\footnote{Collection and backbone details are provided in Supplementary Materials: Sec.3.}.
+We collect a multi-center dataset of five-view echocardiograms of 1,600 labeled source subjects (L0-L4 levels) from Beijing Children's Hospital and 800 unlabeled target subjects from the Harvard Medical School.
 To quantify the severity levels, each subject is confirmed by either at least two senior ultrasound doctors or final intraoperative diagnosis.
 Note that there are discrepancies w.r.t. imaging devices (PHILIPS iE 33 vs. EPIQ 7C), patient populations, and the echocardiogram imaging experience of clinical doctors.

 We adopt the standard multi-channel network for five-view echocardiogram processing.
 We use 80\% and 20\% target subjects for training and testing, respectively.
 For comparison, we re-implement the recent state-of-the-art methods with the same backbone and experiment setting.
 The results are shown in Tab.~\ref{tabel:chd}.
 The improvements over the previous state-of-the-art are consistent with the DR UDA task.
 The 3$\sigma$ performs better than 2$\sigma$, since the relatively accurate label.